mehdibelhajamor/HackZone-CTF-2021/My ECC For Dummies/README.md

 f = f.monic()
 root = f.roots()
 ```
-We will get 3 roots as a solution for the equation, so we try each one and solve the challenge.
+We will get 3 roots as a solution for the equation, so we try each one of them and solve the challenge.

 ![2020-12-08 18_37_24-b00t2root-2020-CTF-Crypto-Challenges_README md at main · MehdiBHA_b00t2root-2020](https://user-images.githubusercontent.com/62826765/101520233-79641300-3984-11eb-888f-1ad5c2c6d68c.png)